27.3% Violent Crime Decrease since 2006

 Are We Meeting Our Goals?

 There is no such thing as a spare Marylander.
 That’s why when the O’Malley-Brown Administration took office in 2007 we set a goal of driving down violent crime 20 percent by the end of 2012.
-Together with the hardworking men and women of Maryland’s law enforcement, we met this goal in 2011 and exceeded it again in 2012.
-In total, we’ve driven down violent crime 26 percent in seven years.
+Together with the hardworking men and women of Maryland’s law enforcement, we have met this goal each year since 2011 -- three years in a row.
+In total, we’ve driven down violent crime 27.3 percent in seven years.
+Click here to read Governor O'Malley's remarks on this record decrease in violent crime.

-Last year, the O’Malley-Brown Administration set a new goal to drive down violent crime an additional 20 percent by the end of 2018.
+In 2012, the O’Malley-Brown Administration set a new goal to drive down violent crime an additional 20 percent by the end of 2018.
+From 2012 to 2013, we drove down violent crime by 1.3 percent.

 Actions Taken Towards Goal